nizarajroud/AWS-NAS/README.md

-Domaine
-Design and implement AWS networks
 Question 6
-Incorrect

 A Network Engineer is setting up DNS failover configuration for Route 53.
 The engineer needs to use multiple routing policies (such as latency-based and weighted) to configure a more complex DNS failover.

 Which of the following are the key points to consider while configuring a failover configuration on Route 53?
 (Select two)

-Your selection is incorrect
-If you're routing traffic to any AWS resources that you can create alias records for, you need to create health checks for these resources too

-Your selection is correct
-If you're creating failover records in a private hosted zone, you must assign a public IP address to an instance in the VPC to check the health of an endpoint within a VPC by IP address

-When responding to queries, Route 53 includes only the healthy primary resources in Active-active failover configuration

-Correct selection
-Records without a health check are always considered healthy.
-If no record is healthy, all records are deemed to be healthy

-More than half of the configured records with nonzero weights must be unhealthy before Route 53 starts to respond to DNS queries using records that have weights of zero

 Explication générale
 Correct options: